SergiioDev/SergiioDev/README.md

 ## Who Am I?
-👋 Hi, I’m Sergio a backend engineer from Barcelona <br />
+👋 Hi, I’m Sergio a backend engineer from Barcelona passionate about programming <br />
-😊 I'm passionate about programming and keep learning new technologies and building software 💻 I want build things that could change the world and people lives
+😊 I always keep learning new technologies and building software 💻 I want to build things that could change the world and people lives

 ## Languages and frameworks that I know
 - Python